 Yes.
 According to child custody laws, a person (a grandparent, aunt, uncle, or guardian) who stands in loco parentis to a child may also ask the court for custody.
 Certain conditions have to be met for a person to be in loco parentis.
 If you have a meaningful relationship with a child as a parental figure, consult with a Surprise family law attorney to gain the right to spend time with the child.

 What does the court consider when deciding what is in the child’s best interests in custody disputes?

 The factors considered by the court vary from state to state.
 Arizona custody law guides the courts with the factors they should consider.
 Here’s a list of these factors:

 - The parent primarily involved in the child’s care;

 - The parent who has more meaningful and more frequent involvement with the child;

 - How the child interacts with the parents and their siblings;

 Of course, the court also looks at the circumstances that may endanger a child or negatively affect them.
 Issues like drug abuse, alcohol abuse, neglect, and domestic violence affect the court’s custody decision.
 In the best interests of a child, the court will usually refrain from granting custody to a parent who has a history of violence and abuse.

 It’s difficult going through a divorce or legal separation.
 As a parent, it’s natural to want to be present in the child’s life and spend time with them.
 If you’re concerned about having custody of your child, consult with our Surprise, child custody attorney.
 At The Dodds Law Firm, we represent individuals in legal matters that affect their families.
 If you face divorce, a child custody dispute, or another important family law issue, we can help you find a successful resolution.
-Contact us now for a free initial consultation!
+Contact us now for a initial consultation!